intel/stacks-usecase/healthcare/ich_segementation/ICH-UNET-2020/README.md

-Exctact the data from physionet.org in this directory`
+Exctract the data from physionet.org in this directory`